Heart-Shaped Chocolate Date Caramels

 - Almond Butter: The nuttiness from the almond butter adds the perfect flavor to the caramel.
 I use natural almond butter with almonds as the only ingredient.
 Feel free to swap for another nut or seed butter.
 Peanut butter or hazelnut butter would be delicious!

-- Non-Dairy Milk: To create a creamy caramel.
+- Non-Dairy Milk: Helps create a creamy caramel.

 - Salt: Just a pinch to bring out all the flavors.

-- Dark Chocolate: Use your favorite chocolate bar or chocolate chips to melt to coat the caramels in.
-Use dairy-free chocolate to keep this recipe vegan.
+- Dark Chocolate: Use your favorite dairy-free chocolate bar or vegan chocolate chips.

-- Process The Caramel Mixture: In a food processor, combine pitted medjool dates, almond butter, non-dairy milk, vanilla extract, and salt.
+- Make the date caramel: In a food processor, combine the pitted medjool dates, almond butter, non-dairy milk, vanilla extract, and salt.
 Process until smooth and creamy, scraping down the sides as needed.

 - Freeze: Transfer the mixture onto a sheet of parchment paper.
 Place another sheet on top and press down with your hands or a rolling pin to form an even square, about ½ inch thick.
 Freeze for at least 2 hours or until firm.

-- Dip & Decorate: Coat each heart in melted chocolate, then place it back on the baking sheet.
+- Dip in chocolate: Coat each heart in melted chocolate, then place it back on the baking sheet.
 Drizzle with more melted chocolate and sprinkle with flaky sea salt.
 Place in the fridge until the chocolate sets.
 Then, dig in and enjoy!

-- Stir in a teaspoon of coconut oil to help thin the chocolate for easier dipping.
+- Chocolate too thick?
+Add one teaspoon of coconut oil to thin the chocolate for easier dipping.

 Whether it’s Valentine’s Day or just a regular day that could use a little extra love, these chocolate caramels make the perfect treat.
 Sending you all so much love!